NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/ehrenfest.md

 momenta = reduce(vcat, final_velocities*atoms.masses[1])
 ```

-Resulting momenta can be ploted by using `StatsPlots` package.
+Resulting momenta can be plotted by using `StatsPlots` package.
 ```@example ehrenfest
 using StatsPlots
 plot(density(momenta))